josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 Then follow its connections outward.

-The aim is not to remain within the first frame that made the issue recognisable.
+The aim is not to remain inside the first frame that made the issue recognisable.

 The aim is to develop a fuller account.